Do Omega-3s Really Help Your Heart?

 Interestingly, one very large study published in the Journal of the American Medical Association, indicated that omega-3 supplements had no significant effect on preventing heart attacks or strokes in study participants.
 So does this mean you should scrap the omega-3 supplements and stop eating fish?

 And although there have been studies like the one mentioned above, there is also much research that finds fish oil very beneficial for the heart, brain, joints, depression, cancer, ADHD, Alzheimer’s, etc, etc. For heart disease, fish oil has definitely been shown to reduce triglycerides, blood pressure, and inflammation throughout the body.
-It also helps prevent excess blood clotting and irregular heartbeat.
+It also helps prevent excessive blood clotting associated with plaque buildup, and irregular heartbeat.

 It’s just not completely clear if it’s as effective in people who already have heart disease, or if taking a pill works as well as eating fish.

-So I still think it’s helpful to get a good dose of omega-3 each week, BUT – I always recommend getting it from fish first, supplemented with a few servings of nuts and seeds.
+So I still think it’s helpful to get a good dose of omega-3 each week, BUT – I always recommend getting it from fish first, supplemented with a few servings of nuts, seeds, and lots of leafy greens.

 Oily fish like salmon, sardines, herring, and bluefish have the highest amounts of omega-3 fats, but all fish – even shellfish like shrimp and scallops have some.
 Here’s a list of the omega-3 fat content in commonly consumed seafood.
 In addition to their heart-healthy fat, seafood is also very low in artery-clogging saturated fat, and it provides a great source of lean protein.
 The American Heart Association recommends at least 2 servings of seafood each week for a total of 6-8 oz/week.

 Shellfish and Cholesterol – Is it Bad for You?